 At the age of 3, Owen had his first piano instruction.
 Moving to Ventura in 1984, he continued with various training in both classical and overall theory.
 At the age of 12, Owen performed at the Oxnard Civic Auditorium in front of a full house for the Dave and Bob Talent Show.
 From the age of 13-18 he was instructed by Master teacher Peter Yazbeck (UCSB).
 While attending Ventura College, Owen joined Army of Freshmen (AOF) in the late 90's.
 For 20 years, Owen has been an integral songwriter in the project, releasing 4 full length records and 2 EP's, and has performed all over the world with his best friends.
 In the early 2000s, the Calamity was born.
-This piano power pop outfit has released one full length album (Songs From the Gold Coast//2009) a 7"(Dry EP) and is in the process of releasing it's sophmore effort (A Ghost Of These Moments) due out in November 2013.
+This piano power pop outfit has released two full length album (Songs From the Gold Coast//2009) and (A Ghost Of These Moments//2013).
 Owen has lent his talent to several recording sessions in vocal arrangement and piano/organ/synth performance.
-Recently with the legendary Phil Cody (singer-songwriter) and up and comer Adam McDunnough (Rock/Pop).Other acts such as Jeff Hershey and the Heartbeats, Big Band, Night Demon, KHKG have also included Owen in their performances.
 Currently, Owen is available for solo piano/vocal performances and session work.

 Army Of Freshmen has performed over 1,500 shows in 43 states and 13 countries.
 They’ve appeared at music festivals around the world like Japan’s Summersonic Festival and England’s Download and Sonisphere Festivals sharing the bill with artists like Radiohead, Kiss and Iron Maiden.
 They can count among their fans everyone from hip hop legend, Chuck D from Public Enemy, who has joined the band on stage, to former WWE world champion and bestselling author, Mick Foley.
 They’ve been slapped with a multimillion dollar lawsuit by The Beach Boy’s, Mike Love, which found the band being deposed alongside Brian Wilson in a true story that has more twists and turns than a movie.
 They’ve broken down international barriers when they were the only American band to perform at China’s massive Midi Festival.
 Their fiercely loyal fan base has even tattooed lyrics and logos on themselves and spends hours every day discussing the band’s music online.